Alberta Cross: Songs of Patience

-Self-titled album and What Are We Frightened Of?
+2015-2024

 In late July 2014, following an unplugged acoustic residency at the Randolph in Williamsburg, Brooklyn and at 11 Street bar in the East Village through May and June, Stakee began work on a new studio album in a former church converted to a studio named Dreamland, near Woodstock, New York.
 The self-titled album was released in October 2015 and the band toured North America in early 2016.

 Stakee sang backing vocals on Norah Jones' album Daybreaks and Stakee, Jones and Valerie June sang backing vocals together on an Aloysius 3 album.
 Alberta Cross was invited to play Ringo Starr's birthday party outside the Capitol Records building in Los Angeles.
 Stakee also did a solo tour through North America with Erika Wennerstrom from Heartless Bastards.
 Alberta Cross was also the backing band for two songs on Ringo Starr's new album that Stakee also produced.

-After rolling out several new songs over the course of 2019, Alberta Cross released the digital-only album What Are We Frightened Of? on June 26, 2020.
+After rolling out several new songs over the course of 2019, Alberta Cross released the digital-only album What Are We Frightened Of? on 26 June 2020.
 All songs on the album were co-written by Stakee and the album's producer, Luke Potashnick.

+A new album, Sinking Ships, was released on 31 March 2023, followed by singles "Nothing Out There" on Sept.
+29, "Crooked House" on Nov.
+17 and "So Far Out Of Reach" on Dec.
+15.

+In 2024, Alberta Cross released singles "Never Going To Walk Way" on Feb.
+2, "Watch Me Fall Down" on March 1, "Born In Amazement" on April 5 and "Vagabond" on May 3.

 Band name

 Stakee originally claimed that the name "Alberta Cross" was an anagram, but wouldn't reveal what for.
 Former drummer Austin Beede admitted he wasn't aware of the name's origin, but stated that there had been rumours that it was taken from a street name.
 Wolfers insinuated that the official story of the name being an anagram wasn't true, stating that they had "kind of been toying around with what it is.
-We’ve been saying it’s an anagram – we don’t want to give it away you see, it’s nice because it’s quite a strange name".
-In 2011, Stakee admitted that they were "just saying it’s an anagram to piss people off".
+We've been saying it's an anagram – we don't want to give it away you see, it's nice because it's quite a strange name".
+In 2011, Stakee admitted that they were "just saying it's an anagram to piss people off".